nnnirajn/intraedge.github.io/README.md

 5. Media Query

 ### Third Party Library :
-1. SLick ( For Slider )
+1. Slick ( For Slider )
 2. Jquery ( Dependency for Slick )
-3. AOS - Animate on scroll library (For obLoad animation)
+3. AOS - Animate on scroll library (For onLoad animation)

 ### How to Run Project :
 To Run the project, need to open the below link in any browser